neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/assets/exercise-variant/js-basics.md

 mentioned above, the `querySelector` returns **the entire element** with both attributes `class` and `data-js`.
 We will use this to add interaction in the next chapter!

-> 💡 If you open the console in the browser (instead of Codesandbox), you will have a small arrow
+> 💡 If you open the console in the browser you will have a small arrow
 > next to the button output.
 If you click on this arrow, you will see a long list of all properties
 > which are also available. ![Properties of an HTML element](assets/console_element_properties.png)
 >